Redesigning a trade operations platform to surface exceptions before they become SLA breaches.

 THE PROBLEM

-A platform built entirely on tables, with no way to see the whole picture.
+A platform built entirely on tables

 The existing pControl UI had one navigational pattern throughout: a tabular list of records, click a row, get another table of records.
 Every screen was a table.
 Getting any piece of information meant navigating to it.

-pControl’s Operations Dashboard is designed to be “Service Level Aware”: it tracks whether transactions are meeting their operational cut-offs across nine process stages, from Inbound Message Processing through to Outbound Message Processing.
+pControl’s Operations Dashboard is designed to be Service Level Aware.
+It tracks whether transactions are meeting their operational cut-offs across nine process stages, from Inbound Message Processing through to Outbound Message Processing.
 But there was no UI surface that showed this.
 Users had no aggregate view of where their trades stood.
 The system gave equal visual weight to every row, regardless of urgency, volume or proximity to an SLA breach.
+Missed SLAs in this domain carry significant financial consequences.
+The platform was built to prevent them, but couldn’t show when they were at risk.

 Investment Operations teams need to manage exceptions and escalations across the entire investment process.
 The platform gives them no way to see the whole picture at once.